 - a.
-Planning and Research Activities.
-Describe how the planning phase will be used to reach critical planning milestones; CBCR grantees will be guided through this phase with the BJA TTA provider's Planning and Implementation guide.
-Examples of such milestones may include community and resident engagement, regular meetings to discuss research activities, data collection and analysis, building partnership and collaboration infrastructure, and identification of crime reduction strategies and related budget revisions. - Describe specifically how the project will accomplish expected outcomes by providing the goals, objectives, and performance measures applicable to the project.
-Include a comprehensive timeline that identifies milestones, numerically lists deliverables, and identifies who is responsible for each activity. - Describe the RP or RT roles and responsibilities, if applicable.
-At a minimum, research activities should play a role in problem description and definition; solution development; ongoing analysis, monitoring, and assessment of the solution(s) impact; and the production of the final summary report. - Describe and provide evidence of the types and quality of data sources available to the cross-sector partnership to conduct appropriate analysis.
-For example: Access to multiple sources of data across partner agencies specific to the identified problem(s).
-Does the fiscal agent or other partners have the ability to integrate data from different sources?
+Planning Activities.
+Describe how the planning phase will be used to reach critical planning milestones; CBCR grantees will be guided through this phase by the BJA TTA provider's Planning and Implementation guide.
+Examples of such milestones may include community and resident engagement, regular meetings to discuss research activities, data collection and analysis, building partnership and collaboration infrastructure, and identification of crime reduction strategies and related budget revisions. - Describe specifically how the project will accomplish expected outcomes by providing objectives and performance measures applicable to the project.
+Include a comprehensive timeline that identifies milestones, numerically lists deliverables, and identifies who is responsible for each activity.

-26 Resources on evidence-based programs and practices are available at BJA Evaluation Scan (June 2016), Crimesolutions.gov, and BJA Innovation Suite of Programs.
+18 Resources on evidence-based programs and practices are available at BJA Evaluation Scan (June 2016), Crimesolutions.gov, and BJA Innovation Suite of Programs.

-- b.
-Resident Engagement and Community Capacity.
-Describe new or existing activities to build resident capacity to participate in data-driven problem analysis, identifying priorities, and selecting a range of response strategies for implementation.
+- Describe the non-profit organization's roles and responsibilities, if applicable.
+At a minimum, research should play a role in problem description and definition; solution development; ongoing analysis, monitoring, and assessment of the solution impact(s); and the production of the final summary report. - Describe and provide evidence of the types and quality of data sources available to the cross-sector partnership to conduct appropriate analysis.
+For example: access to multiple sources of data across partner agencies specific to the identified problem(s).
+Does the applicant or other partners have the ability to integrate data from different sources? - b.
+Community Engagement and Capacity.
+Describe new or existing activities to build community stakeholder participation in data-driven problem analysis, identify priorities, and select a range of response strategies for implementation.
 Discuss how communication with policy makers will occur related to law enforcement and neighborhood safety priorities.
 Describe plans to build the necessary infrastructure for effective community and resident partnerships. - c.
 Implementation Strategies and Activities.
-With the required planning phase in mind, describe the initial plan to develop and implement a range of strategies, and the proposed process to identify the specific strategies that will be conducted to achieve proposed project goals and objectives.
+Describe the initial plan to develop and implement a range of strategies, and the proposed process to identify the specific strategies that will be conducted to achieve proposed project objectives.

 Each strategy should fall within one of the following categories.
-See the definition of "evidence" on page 13 and "research" on page 21.
+(See the definition of "evidence" on page 10 and "research" on page 18.)

-- Evidence-Based or Evidence-Informed Policies and Practices: Describe each evidence-based policy or practice to be employed and how it responds to the issue or need as a place-based strategy and/or with the target population. - Research-Based Policies and Practices: Where there is some promising research, discuss current knowledge and how the promising strategy will be replicated in a new location or offer strategic enhancements of an existing model by targeting a different population, or modifying it, seeking to build a stronger knowledge base. - d.
-Innovations: Where there is very little research knowledge or an emerging issue, applicants should discuss new or innovative strategies or programs, policies, service practices, or other activities that are not well documented in the science literature for the emerging area of criminal justice. - Address how the applicant will disseminate information and updates about the CBCR project within the cross-sector partnership, as well as to other city/criminal justice partners throughout the life of the project, in order to promote greater knowledge and understanding about the value of research and evidenced-based practice among practitioners and to adopt successful strategies and practices. - CBCR provides an opportunity for successful grantees to work with research partners to evaluate strategies and processes that communities want to implement on a sustained basis, when outcomes are favorable.
-Describe how the fiscal agent intends to coordinate and lead efforts to sustain effective practices and strategies.
+- Evidence-Based or Evidence-Informed Policies and Practices: Describe each evidence-based policy or practice to be employed and how it responds to the issue or need as a place-based strategy and/or with the target population. - Promising Best Practices: Where there is promising evidence of an effective strategy, discuss current knowledge and how the promising strategy will be replicated in a new location, or offer strategic enhancements of an existing model for application to a different population. - d.
+Innovations: Applicants should discuss new or innovative strategies or programs, policies, service practices, or other activities that are not well-documented in the science literature for the emerging area of criminal justice. - Address how the applicant will disseminate information and updates about the CBCR project within the cross-sector partnership, as well as to other city/criminal justice partners throughout the life of the project, in order to promote greater knowledge and understanding about the value of research and evidenced-based practice among practitioners, and to adopt successful strategies and practices. - CBCR provides an opportunity for successful grantees to work with non-profit partners to evaluate strategies and processes that communities want to implement on a sustained basis, when outcomes are favorable.
+Describe how the applicant intends to coordinate and lead efforts to sustain effective practices and strategies.

-3. Capabilities and Competencies (25%)
+3. Capabilities and Competencies (25 percent)